 5.1.1 Keyword analysis

 As the focus of this study is on convention, the first step is to determine which frequent words and structures are repeatedly found alongside the metaphoric instances whilst not amongst the non-metaphoric instances.
 A sensible way to start is to look at keywords associated with each sub-corpus.
 The Keyword function (Scott, 2009) highlights the ‘keyness’ of items in one corpus, compared to a larger reference corpus.
-A word is key if it occurs in a text:
+To reiterate from the previous chapter, a word is key if it occurs in a text

-…at least as many times as a user has specified as a minimum frequency, and its frequency in the text when compared with its frequency in a reference corpus is such that its statistical probability as computed by an appropriate procedure (either Dunning’s log-likelihood score (1993), or the chi-squared test) is smaller or equal to a p value specified by a user.
+[…] at least as many times as a user has specified as a minimum frequency, and its frequency in the text when compared with its frequency in a reference corpus is such that its statistical probability as computed by an appropriate procedure (either Dunning’s log-likelihood score (1993), or the chi-squared test) is smaller or equal to a p value specified by a user.

 (Baker, 2004, 346-347).